explorable-viz/esop2025/ESOP-revision-plan.md

 - [ ] Fig. 2 example: maybe lead with something simpler (e.g. moving average) and either drop the more complex example entirely or use later.
 - [ ] 4 scenarios introducing data transparency: we use the highlighting in Fig. 2 to illustrate 3 of our 4
   scenarios, but I think this is ambitious.
-The example is already difficult, and the arrows in Fig. 2 illustrate only one of these scenarios (linked inputs).
+The example is already difficult, the arrows in Fig. 2 illustrate only one of these scenarios (linked inputs), and the colours only really make sense from a linked inputs perspective too (because the grey inputs are the ``related inputs``).